-Last updated: July 1, 2014
+Last updated: August 1, 2014

-In addition to reviewing the Interest-Based Advertising-related business practices and policies of all applicants prior to their membership in NAI, NAI staff reviews member companies on a regular basis.
+In addition to reviewing the Interest-Based Advertising-related business practices and policies of all applicants prior to their membership in NAI, the NAI continues to monitor its members on a regular basis as follows:

 You can learn more about our compliance program by reading the NAI's past annual reports.
 Links to the NAI's published annual reports are provided above.

 To learn more about the NAI's enforcement procedures, click here.
-Links to the NAI's published annual reports are provided above.

 *Please return to this page frequently to learn of updates and additional guidance to our Code and Compliance program and to review the annual reports generated by the NAI.